svisser/merges/README.rst

 ``merges`` is a simple command-line tool merging multiple sorted files with small memory footprint.
 It is similar to `mergelog <http://mergelog.sourceforge.net/>`_ which merges and sorts http log files from web servers behind round-robin DNS.
+The difference is that ``merges`` is not restricted to http log file format.

 Usage::